QxLabIreland/listening-test/README.md

 # Listening test platform

 An open source platform for browser based speech and audio subjective quality tests.
-Version: `0.1.0`
+Version: `0.1.0` This repo gives you a fully functional end-to-end listening test platform which allows a user to create and share MUSHRA, ACR and A/B tests within minutes.
+Collected data can then be downloaded in CSV or JSON format.

 ## Run with docker and docker compose or with aws